 How to Get to Storå

-Flights: The closest airport ia Örebro Airport (ORB), 71 kilometers away, which has mostly charter and domestic flights.
+- Flights: The closest airport is Örebro Airport (ORB), 71 kilometers away, which has mostly charter and domestic flights.
 In addition, there is Stockholm-Arlanda Airport, located 216 kilometers away with international flights.

-Train: TiB/SJ has trains to Storå from from several towns, such as Borlänge, Gävle, Hallsberg, and Örebro.
+- Train: TiB/SJ has trains to Storå from several towns, such as Borlänge, Gävle, Hallsberg, and Örebro.